pencil2d/pencil2d.github.io/doc/faq.md

 ## Hey, I can’t seem to export videos?

-Please make sure to use the latest version (0.6 or later) to export videos in MP4 or AVI.
+Please make sure you are using the latest version (0.6 or later) to export videos.
 We use FFMPEG for this process.

 ## I was told it was possible to export GIF's but I can’t seem to find this option?

-You have to use the video export command:
+Use the video export command:
 **FILE > EXPORT > MOVIE... > Export Options Dialog**

 In the export options click on **browse** to give your file a name.
 You can also change the type of file to **GIF**.